The first step in using GeneXproTools is launching it and opening existing files or creating new ones.

 In the Numerical Constants Tab you can activate the algorithm that enables the use of random numerical constants and customize both the type and range of

-your constants, the number of constants per gene, and also choose the genetic operators especially designed
+your constants, and the number of constants per gene.

 In the Functions Panel you choose the functions GeneXproTools will use to model your data.